awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch/README.md

 Amazon CloudWatch enables you to collect, access, and correlate this data on a single platform from across all your AWS resources, applications, and services.

-This is a workspace where you can find working AWS SDK for JavaScript v3 Cloudwatch examples.

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
 TypeScript extends of JavaScript so these examples can also be run as JavaScript.
 For more information, see [TypeScript homepage](https://www.typescriptlang.org/).
 # Getting started